 Most importantly, we hope you will use this information to inform investment strategies and community actions that can make a real difference in the health of our patients, clients, constituents and neighbors in the communities we all serve.
 For more than 145 years, St. Luke’s has been dedicated to providing high quality, affordable health care services and to improving the health of all the citizens of our region.

-At the conclusion of our 2016 CHNA here are the top five health needs St. Luke’s is addressing in our communities:
+At the conclusion of our 2019 CHNA here are the top three health needs St. Luke’s is addressing in our communities:

 Improving Access to Care and Reducing Health Disparities

 - Data continues to show the need for primary care, mental health and dental providers in our region, especially in our more rural counties.

 - Uninsured rates have dropped to 8%, but Hispanic populations are nearly twice as likely to be uninsured.